 “I encourage you to begin to imagine how your community might be transformed with such a grant,” said Nichols.

 Nichols also introduced the members of the new Envisioning Team which will help to create a framework for a new vision for the diocese.
-The team consists Connie Andrejko, the Rev. Michele Causton, Jim Harding, Rebecca McLaughlin, the Rev. Dennis Reid, and Steve Baker.
+The team includes Connie Andrejko, the Rev. Michele Causton, Jim Harding, Rebecca McLaughlin, the Rev. Dennis Reid, and Steve Baker.

 “From village to city, valley to mountain top, God has been at work with us in the Diocese of Bethlehem and has begun leading us along exciting new pathways,” said Nichols.